 After successfully attending secretarial college in my early twenties I began to enjoy Austen, the Brontes, Thomas Hardy and some of the great authors of the English Language.
 I must confess that I have yet to find time for many of the American Classics, but fully intend to do so.

 As an Executive Secretary/PA, my role was partly to ensure that any correspondence leaving the office was free of errors.
 Many people would suggest that bosses should be able to write grammatically correct English themselves, but that is not their job.
 One director I worked for was technically brilliant, but also dyslexic and it was obviously important that I was able to ensure his letters were perfect before being mailed.

 In the same way, an author doesn’t need to be brilliant at English.
 In my opinion, the role of an author is creative and to tell a good story, however, if this is then published without the aid of a competent editor the potential for errors and ridicule is vast.
 Do you really want thousands of readers to see your mistakes in all their glory?

 Having been accused of being pedantic about English on more than one occasion, and continuing to read avidly, I have come to find the slipping standards in published English, by authors, the BBC, and also quality newspapers, to be increasingly frustrating.
 How are the children of today, surrounded by “text speak”, ever supposed to learn the beauty of English, expand their vocabularies, and improve their spelling, if the people who are supposed to set an example are sloppy in their use of language?

-As a result of this, and after much encouragement from Sean Campbell, author of the DCI Morton detective series, I am embarking on a new career and offering my services as a Freelance Editor to anyone wishing to publish work in English (British, American, Canadian, or Australian).
-It will be wonderful to work doing something about which I am passionate and I hope that many of you will give me a chance to read, edit, preview, and publish reviews of your work.
+As a result of this, and after much encouragement from Sean Campbell, author of the DCI Morton detective series, I embarked on a new career and offered my services as a Freelance Editor to anyone wishing to publish work in English (British, American, Canadian, or Australian).
+It is wonderful to work doing something about which I am passionate and I love the wonderful variety of genres which I now have the pleasure of editing.